 Enjoy an introduction to the programme this morning.
 Feel free to ask any questions you may have about what lies ahead and find out a bit more about living and working in China.
 Later this evening, you’ll enjoy a tasty welcome dinner where you can get to know fellow travellers and round off the day in style!

-Day 3: Great Wall Tour
+Day 4: Great Wall of China and Beijing Tour

 Today you’ll be heading off to your placement!
 You’ve put your skills into practice, so now it’s time to step into a fulfilling TEFL role and continue your adventure!